 Having documented key determinants and the associated motives of corporate climate lobbying, we address whether investors care about such activities when pricing stocks.
 This is plausible, especially during the more recent years, given the attention paid by major investors to the topic (PRI, 2022).
 As stressed by Sustainalytics, a major ESG rating agency, anti-climate lobbying can constitute an investment risk by damaging trust in firms or leading to "name and shame" actions (reputation risk), and by leading firms to not adjust business models fast enough in the hope that lobbying succeeds (transition risk) (Sustainalytics, 2023).
-We find that firms with more anti-climate lobbying earn higher future returns, while pro-climate lobbying is unrelated to returns.5 These effects arise only in the second part of our sample (2010-2022), and not in earlier years (2001-2009).
+We find that firms with more anti-climate lobbying earn higher future returns, while pro-climate lobbying is unrelated to returns.
+These effects arise only in the second part of our sample (2010-2022), and not in earlier years (2001-2009).
 A one-standard-deviation increase in anti-climate lobbying is associated with 0.36% higher monthly returns, or 4.33% annually (t-statistic of 4.09).
 These effects do not simply reflect a carbon risk premium, as we show by directly controlling for carbon emissions (or intensities) in the estimation.
+We do not find that anti- or pro climate lobbying is related to earnings surprises.

 Two channels may explain why climate lobbying and returns relate positively.
 The first channel, in line with previously-mentioned investor views, holds that firms with large antilobbying expenses are perceived as more risky.
 Investors may regard lobbying activities as indicators of high reputation or transition risks, leading them to demand a risk premium.
 A second channel holds that firms with large anti-lobbying expenses generate unexpectedly higher earnings, which leads to earnings surprises and higher future returns.
-Unexpectedly higher earnings may arise if the anti-climate lobbying successfully and unexpectedly leads to less stringent regulation or lower regulatory costs.6 However, this channel is inconsistent with our evidence that firms with large anti-lobbying expenses face higher future climate-related incidents, and with our evidence that the higher returns originate from more recent years only (it is conceptually unclear why unexpectedly higher earnings would only materialize since 2010).
+Unexpectedly higher earnings may arise if the anti-climate lobbying successfully and unexpectedly leads to less stringent regulation or lower regulatory costs.
+However, this channel is inconsistent with evidence that firms with larger anti-lobbying expenses did not experience higher earnings surprises.
+It is also inconsistent our evidence that the higher returns originate from more recent years only (as it is conceptually unclear why unexpectedly higher earnings would only materialize since 2010).

-5We follow Bolton and Kacperczyk (2023) and employ cross-sectional regressions using a characteristicbased approach by relating individual firms' returns to their climate lobbying expenses.
+&lt;sup>5We follow Bolton and Kacperczyk (2023) and employ cross-sectional regressions using a characteristic-based approach by relating individual firms' returns to their climate lobbying expenses.

 To corroborate the risk-premium channel further, we analyze the returns of lobbying firms around two important and surprising climate-related policy events.
 If the return dynamics reflect a risk premium, then-from an equilibrium perspective-the prices of anti-climate lobbying firms should be bid down (bid up) around major events that increased (decreased) investor beliefs about climate-related regulation (Bolton and Kacperczyk, 2021).
-Lobbyingrelated risks would, in turn, be impounded into stock prices, as lower (higher) prices imply higher (lower) expected returns.
+Lobbying-related risks would, in turn, be impounded into stock prices, as lower (higher) prices imply higher (lower) expected returns.
 Identifying all of these events is difficult, but the repricing dynamics-if they exist-should be present around two major climate-related events that unexpectedly shifted investor beliefs.